phalcon/documentation/docs/api/phalcon_support.md

 <span class="badge badge--class">Class</span>
 [:material-github: Source on GitHub](https://github.com/phalcon/cphalcon/blob/5.0.x/phalcon/Support/Helper/Arr/Filter.zep){ .src-btn }

-Filters a collection using array_filter and using the callable (if defined)
+Filters an array using array_filter.
+If a callback is supplied, it will be used.

 <div class="api-tree" markdown>